 The existing requirements for generating systems vary depending on the mode of operation of the generating system.
-For example, some requirements depend on whether the generating system operates continuously in parallel to the transmission or distribution system, occasionally operates in parallel to the transmission or distribution system or only operates in parallel for short term tests.
+For example, some requirements depend on whether the generating system operates continuously in parallel to the transmission or distribution system, occasionally operates in parallel to the transmission or distribution system.

 Several revisions are proposed to clarify the requirements applicable to generating systems.
-Those revisions address gaps in the existing Technical Rules that create ambiguity regarding the technical requirements that apply to particular generating systems.
+Those revisions address gaps in the current Technical Rules that create ambiguity regarding the technical requirements that apply to particular generating systems.
 The solution proposed involves using four subsections in chapter 3 to specify technical requirements applicable to different types of generating systems: